libvirtsnapbak/libvirtsnapbak/README.md

 Copyright (C) 2025 Jeff Pollard - <libvirtsnapbak@outlook.com>

 This file is part of LibvirtSnapBak, licensed under the GNU AGPLv3.

 See LICENSE file for further details.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.